 After keeping its key interest rate near zero since March 2020, the central bank unveiled a pair of rate hikes in March and April – the second was by half a percentage point, the largest in 22 years.Source

-However, when the economy slumps, the Bank of Canada will lower the rates.
+However, the Bank of Canada will lower the rates when the economy slumps.

-Please don’t count on that any time soon as it’s been so low for so long that people have forgotten that they have to pay interest.
+Please don’t count on that any time soon, as it’s been so low that people have forgotten to pay interest.

 I think there will be lots of Canadians struggling as the rates increase.

-This week it is expected to see interest rates increase by another half of a percentage point, bringing it to 1.5%.
+This week, interest rates are expected to increase by another half of a percentage point, bringing it to 1.5%.

 Why Does Lifestyle Inflation Happen?

 Understanding how lifestyle inflation can get out of control doesn’t take much thinking.